- lists - ordered collection of items

 print(user1.name) # shameek

-• so, for custom private methods / variables, we can prefix with a single _
+__ are typically used by built in methods of python, and we typically override them - so, for custom private methods / variables, we can prefix with a single

-• name mangling - when we prefix attributes with a __, python internally prepends it with the class name. helps distinguish in case they are overridden by child class. this has been discussed later
+__, python internally prepends it with the class name. helps distinguish in case they are overridden by child class. this has been discussed laterclass User:

 def __init__(self, name, age):